 Uncontrolled energy consumption will caused an increase in overall carbon emission which resulted climate change.
-Thus, we are committed to reduce energy consumption by actively monitor the energy consumption and undertaking several energy saving initiatives.
+Thus, we committed reduce energy consumption by actively monitor the energy consumption and undertaking several energy saving initiatives.
 Closely monitor the energy usage will enable us to formulate energy reduction measures in future.